Princess Alice, Countess of Athlone: Public life

-From the 1930s to the 1960s she was Chair of the Council (governing body) of Royal Holloway College, University of London.
+From the 1930s to the 1960s, she was Chair of the Council (governing body) of Royal Holloway College, University of London.
 With her husband, daughter and son-in-law, Princess Alice represented the King at the 1937 wedding of Juliana of the Netherlands to Prince Bernhard of Lippe-Biesterfeld.

 The princess and her husband visited Bahrain and Saudi Arabia in the winter of 1938.
 She was the first member of the British royal family to visit the country and the only one to meet King Abdulaziz.
 Their nephew Lord Frederick Cambridge accompanied them on the visits.
 In Saudi Arabia Princess Alice visited Riyadh, Hofuf and Dammam, and met Noura bint Abdul Rahman, sister of the King and other members of the Saudi royal family.

 In 1966, Princess Alice published her memoirs, For My Grandchildren.

 Later life and death

 At the end of the Second World War, the American Military Government in Bavaria, under the command of General George S. Patton, arrested and imprisoned Alice's brother, Charles Edward, Duke of Saxe-Coburg and Gotha (who served as a member of the Reichstag from 1937 to 1945), because of his actions as a Nazi supporter during the war.
 Alice, learning of her brother's incarceration, came to Germany with her husband to plead with his American captors for his release.
 They would not yield, and in 1946 he was sentenced by a de-nazification court, heavily fined and almost bankrupted.

 The Earl of Athlone died in 1957 at Kensington Palace in London.
-Princess Alice lived there until her death, dying in her sleep on 3 January 1981, aged 97 years and 313 days, a month before her 98th birthday.
-She was the longest-lived British princess of royal blood.
+Princess Alice lived there until her death, dying in her sleep on 3 January 1981, aged 97 years and 313 days.
+As of 2025, she remains the longest-living princess of the blood royal and is fourth on the list of longest-living members of the British royal family, just ahead of Queen Elizabeth II and surpassed only by the Queen's aunt, mother and husband, all of whom married into the royal family.